Hannah Murray

 Hannah Murray in 'Game of Thrones'

-Hannah’s character shows up in the second season and her storyline goes on up until the final episode.
-Her co-star was John Bradley, who played the role of a timid intellectual named Samwell, with whom her heroine managed to have a really beautiful friendship.
+Hannah's character appears in the second season and her storyline continues through the series finale.
+Her co-star was John Bradley, who played timid intellectual Samwell, and the two characters developed a truly touching friendship.

-In 2013, combining the filming for one of the most popular contemporary series, she made an appearance in the role of Rachel in the action movie The Numbers Station with John Cusack.
-He played the key role of a CIA agent who saved Hannah’s heroine’s life.
+In 2013, while filming one of TV's most popular series, she appeared as Rachel in the action thriller The Numbers Station alongside John Cusack.
+He played a CIA agent who saves Hannah's character's life.

 Hannah Murray appeared in the music video of Belle & Sebastian Your Cover's Blown